 about empty bowls

-how it works
+how the virtual event works

-Mason Community Grange No. 1680 has been supporting area farmers and communities since 1908.
+Mason Empty Bowls is one of several local and state community service projects that members of Mason Community Grange 1680 support each year.
+The Mason Grange has been supporting area farmers and communities since 1908.
 It is Warren County's only remaining chapter of The National Grange of the Order of Patrons of Husbandry, which is the oldest farm advocacy group in the United States.

 The modern Grange is open to anyone who supports agriculture and believes in working together to make our communities better places in which to live.

 Mason Grange members reside in communities throughout Warren County, meeting the second Wednesday of every month at the Grange Hall in Mason.
-Mason Empty Bowls is one of several local and state community service projects that the Mason Grange actively supports each year.

 Interested in becoming a member?
 Contact the Mason Grange using the form on our Contact page.